Redgram/redgram-for-reddit/README.md

 - Custom Toolbar Animation
 - Reddit Client using Retrofit with custom deserializers (thanks to [jacobtabak's repo](https://github.com/jacobtabak/droidcon))
 - RxJava/Android + Retrofit use case
-- The new [Fresco](http://frescolib.org/) for obtaning images from the network
+- The new [Fresco](http://frescolib.org/) library for obtaning images from the device/cache/network

 ##MVP Pattern

-The Model-View-Presenter pattern's main advantage is avoiding the UI or views from obtaining the data and make it deal with updating the UI as the data becomes available only.
+The **Model-View-Presenter** pattern's main advantage is keeping the UI or views away from obtaining the data and make it deal with updating themselves as the data becomes available only.
 For this, the use of (base) interfaces is recommended so Fragments can share similar actions by implementing them while the presenters has a reference of these Fragments so it would be able to call for UI changes as the data is (being) obtained.

 For the data to be sent back and forth, an event bus is used, which is a singleton that pass data around between classes and/or
 Activities/Fragments.
 So as the data is being obtained asynchronously, an event is emitted, and an update is reflected to the end user immediately, as long as the view is subscribed to the bus.
+This project will be using [Eventbus](https://github.com/greenrobot/EventBus).

 ![mvp](images/Model_View_Presenter_GUI_Design_Pattern.png)